igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Animate player position on map (pulsating circle)
 * Waypoint path finder should not go over exits when calculating path inside building (exists are only valid as destination tile)
 * Display product capabilities in shop display
-* make door drags expose their intent immediately, offer option to fight them (they should be stronger by a few levels)
+* offer option to fight door queens ? (they should be stronger by a few levels)
 * replace pines with more tropical trees
+* add store to sell fake nails (increases attack)
-* More attack types depending on item / level ? (certain levels learn new moves)
+* More attack types depending on item / level ?
 * Images for shop products
 * Dynamic components need a loader
 * Describe in manual how different properties of intoxication/boost affect charisma (also show this on-screen!)
 * should dragon get stronger / more drunk depending on hour of night ?
 * When fighting / entering building, environment coordinates are messed up?
-* player-module use of dispatch( "updateCharacters" ); where do we want to do this ?
-* add store to sell fake nails (increases attack)
 * changes to opponent should also reflect to appropriate world.characters instance (e.g. battle after run away should not restore health of dragon!)
 * Don't enter exit unless path ends at its exact coordinate
 * Can we give announcement of closing time when entering building?
 * Do not reposition when engaging in a battle (environmentactions.hitTest)
 * Identify shop types by their exterior
-* Item type elevator key to allow instant access to any floor
-* Don't generate scenery (trees) in front of doors!
 * Bug: When navigating by the world edge, tiles on the opposite end are also marked as visited
-* Create fast travel by introducing subway (can only travel to visited areas!)
+* Create fast travel by introducing subway (can only travel to visited areas!) ?
 * Overworld must become lighter when morning comes
 * Keep track of important dates (Christmas, New Year)
 * Fix popup of objects at screen edge

+CLEANUPS (not urgent) :

 * world-renderer isValidTarget|maxWalkableTile|and pre calc of waypoints is duplicating environment-actions unnecessarily!
+* Move WORLD_TYPE, BUILDING_TYPE, ...TILES etc out of factories and into definitions file
 * if you are feeling brave you can start using the unused tiles in the floor sheet in environment-bitmap-cacher for the corner types
 * setIntoxication should be generic update character effect (so it works with any character, not just player)?
 * Should we rename World-factory > Overground-factory ?? world.vue > map.vue ?